unibo-dtm-se-2425-AvianBlasters/report/sections/12-future/index.md

 1) having the screen and game assets scale properly depending on the screen size of the user's device

-2) allowing for accessibility features, such as different colourblindness modes, as there is an extensive use of colurs in the game
+2) allowing for accessibility features, such as different colourblindness modes, as there is an extensive use of colours in the game

 3) compatibility for devices such as smartphones, with touch controls